Tylerc230/deoplete-swift/README.md

 Configuration is currently limited.

-deoplete-swift expects SourceKittenDaemon to be running on port 8081, properly configured for the project you need completions for.
+`deoplete-swift` expects `SourceKittenDaemon` to be running on `port 8081`, properly configured for the project you need completions for.

-Eventually deoplete-swift will auto-run SourceKittenDaemon and be more configurable in general.
+Eventually `deoplete-swift` will auto-run `SourceKittenDaemon` and be more configurable in general.